Summary : Shop regularly, preferably selecting foods that optimize how you look, feel and perform.

 - Protein powder, fish oil, vitamin d, multivitamin, creatine.

 The not-to-buy section may be the most important part of this list if you struggle with snacking or binging.
-Even if a food meets our four guidelines, if you find it difficult to control the amount you eat for fat loss, it simply cannot be in your home for the duration of your planned fat loss.
-You can’t get clean in a crack house.
+Even if a food meets our four guidelines, if you find it difficult to control the amount you eat for your goals, it may best to minimize the portions you purchase or even eliminate from your home completely.

-Buying completely pre-made food or delivered meals is a smart strategy for those overwhelmed by life and needing to leverage their time in the short term, typically less than 3 months.
+Buying pre-made food from the grocery store or delivered meals from a meal service is a great strategy for those overwhelmed by life and needing to buy back time.